Hydrogen isotope biogeochemistry: Source attribution and forensics

 Stable isotope ratios have found uses in various instances where the authenticity or origin of a chemical compound is called into question.
-Such situations include assessing the authenticity of food, wine and natural flavors; drug screening in sports (see doping); pharmaceuticals; illicit drugs; and even helping identify human remains.
-In these cases it is often not sufficient to detect or quantify a certain compound, since the question is the origin of the compound.
-The strength of hydrogen isotope analysis in answering these questions is that in many cases the D/H ratio of a natural product is related to the natural water D/H values in the area where the product was formed (see: Hydrologic cycle).
-Since D/H ratios vary significantly between different geographic areas, this can serve as a powerful tool in locating the original source of many different substance.
+Such situations include assessing the authenticity of food, wine and natural flavors; drug screening in sports (see doping in sport); pharmaceuticals; illicit drugs; and even helping identify human remains.
+In these cases it is often not enough to detect or quantify a certain compound, since the question is the origin of the compound.
+The strength of hydrogen isotope analysis in answering these questions is that the DHR of a natural product is often related to the natural water DHRs in the area where the product was formed (see: Hydrologic cycle).
+Since DHRs vary significantly between different areas, this can be a powerful tool in locating the original source of many different substance.

 Food and flavor authentication

 Foods, flavorings and scents are often sold with the guarantee that chemical additives come from natural sources.
-This claim becomes difficult to evaluate when the chemical compound has a known structure and is readily synthesized in the lab.
-Authentication of claims regarding the origins of these chemicals has made good use of various stable isotopes, including those of hydrogen.
+This claim becomes hard to test when the chemical compound has a known structure and is readily synthesized in a lab.
+Authentication of claims about the origins of these chemicals has made good use of various stable isotopes, including those of hydrogen.
 Combined carbon and hydrogen isotope analysis has been used to test the authenticity of (E)-methyl cinnamate, γ-decalactone and δ-decalactone.
 Hydrogen and nitrogen isotope ratios have been used for the authentication of alkylpyrazines used as "natural" coffee flavorings.